 The 2023 Australian Defence Strategic Review identified the northeast Indian Ocean within Australia's primary area of military interest.
 Though Australia has a long Indian Ocean history, the balancing of effort between the Indian Ocean and competing priority theatres is a major challenge for Australian defence policy.
 With even greater competing demands across theatres drawing US energies elsewhere, the Indian Ocean has not emerged as a priority for our US ally.
 With strategic competition increasingly encroaching on the Indian Ocean and intensifying non-traditional security threats, there is a need for Australia to take a more strategic approach beyond its Indian Ocean coastline and to understand the future of US commitments in the region.
-The United States Studies Centre is undertaking a project to both baseline and propose future direction for US and Australian defence policy in the Indian Ocean.
+The United States Studies Centre undertook a project to both baseline and propose future direction for US and Australian defence policy in the Indian Ocean.

-As part of this Indian Ocean strategy project, USSC experts convened a track 1.5 workshop of 30 Australian officials, servicemembers and experts to discuss Australian interests, opportunities and future risks in the Indian Ocean.
+As part of this Indian Ocean strategy project, in November 2023, USSC experts convened a track 1.5 workshop of 30 Australian officials, servicemembers and experts to discuss Australian interests, opportunities and future risks in the Indian Ocean.
 This workshop and the resulting research were generously supported by the Australian Department of Defence.

 Public outcomes from this workshop included the following: